 Why I Decided on the Bare Minerals Matte Foundation Vs. the Original

 I decided to give the Bare Minerals matte foundation a try.
 I was a little worried that it might be too much coverage because of the “matte” description.
 I could not have been more wrong.
 If you have never tried their foundations, the first thing to recognize is that they are powder.
-Bare Minerals does not offer any form of a liquid foundation.
-UPDATE: Since this post was published, Bare Minerals has launched their liquid foundation.
-Stay tuned for a review because we have it.

 Who Should Use the Bare Minerals Matte Foundation and Why?

 I mentioned that I have combination skin, so if are in the same boat, you may want to give the matte a try.
 When I first looked into it, I learned that their matte foundation is also geared toward women who have oily skin.
 It absorbs oil keeping your face from having that “shine”.